 3.1.
-The Contractor must have knowledge and personnel with experience having performed on projects of similar size and plant pallets as described in this Contract.
+The Contractor must have knowledge and personnel with experience having performed on projects of similar size and plant pallets.
 The native plant material(s) on this site require uncommon maintenance practices.

 3.2.
 Adequate personnel must be assigned full time to this Contract during normal working hours, as well as including an on-site working Field Supervisor, Irrigation Specialist, and a crew to perform all other work.